collegebacker/backer-ui/README.md

 ```

-3. There are no cases where we use unproportional paddings or margins like `padding: 23px 0 35px 29px;`
+3. There are no cases where we use unproportional paddings or margins like `padding: 23px 0 35px 29px;`.
+If you see sizes like this — write to a  designer